resumaker-logo

 Resume Analytics

-4. Show your professional value using accomplishments
+5. Show your professional value through your skills and accomplishments

 Following the introduction of your cover letter are the body paragraphs.
 Ideally, your business development cover letter should contain between 2 to 4 body paragraphs, providing in-depth answers to each of these questions: